 Good quality life coach training gives you all the things that it sets out to – enough skills, knowledge and experience in the craft of coaching so that you can get out there and start stretching your coaching wings.
-But there are other less obvious and no less impactful things that training gives people, over time, long after the actual coach training itself ends.
+But there are other less obvious and no less impactful things that training gives people, over time, long after the actual life coach training itself ends.

 1. A mirror to see yourself